Bob Wills

 Wills and the Texas Playboys recorded with several publishers and companies, including Vocalion, Okeh, Columbia, and MGM.
-In 1950, Wills had two top 10 hits, "Ida Red likes the Boogie" and "Faded Love", which were his last hits for a decade.
+In 1950, Wills had two top 10 hits, "Ida Red likes the Boogie" and "Faded Love," which were his last hits for a decade.
 Throughout the 1950s, he struggled with poor health and tenuous finances.
-He continued to perform frequently despite a decline in the popularity of his earlier hit songs, and the growing popularity of rock and roll.
-Wills had a heart attack in 1962, and a second one the next year, which forced him to disband the Texas Playboys.
+He continued to perform frequently despite a decline in the popularity of his earlier hit songs and the growing popularity of rock and roll.
+Wills had a heart attack in 1962 and a second one the next year, which forced him to disband the Texas Playboys.
 Wills continued to perform solo.

-The Country Music Hall of Fame inducted Wills in 1968 and the Texas State Legislature honored him for his contribution to American music.
+The Country Music Hall of Fame inducted Wills in 1968, and the Texas State Legislature honored him for his contribution to American music.
 In 1972, Wills accepted a citation from the American Society of Composers, Authors and Publishers in Nashville.
-He recorded an album with fan Merle Haggard in 1973.
-Wills suffered two strokes that left him partially paralyzed, and unable to communicate.
-He was comatose the last two months of his life, and died in a Fort Worth nursing home from pneumonia in 1975.
+He recorded an album with his fan Merle Haggard in 1973.
+Later he suffered two strokes that left him partially paralyzed and unable to communicate.
+He was comatose the last two months of his life and died in a Fort Worth nursing home from pneumonia in 1975.
 The Rock and Roll Hall of Fame inducted Wills and the Texas Playboys in 1999.

 Biography

 Early years

-He was born on a cotton farm in Kosse, Texas, to Emma Lee Foley and John Tompkins Wills.
+Wills was born on a cotton farm in Kosse, Texas, to Emma Lee Foley and John Tompkins Wills.
 His parents were both of primarily English ancestry, but had distant Irish ancestry, as well.
 The entire Wills family was musically inclined.
 His father was a statewide champion fiddle player, and several of his siblings played musical instruments.
 The family frequently held country dances in their home, and while living in Hall County, Texas, they also played at "ranch dances", which were popular throughout West Texas.
 In this environment, Wills learned to play the fiddle and the mandolin early.

 Wills not only learned traditional music from his family, but he also learned some blues songs directly from African-American families who worked in the cotton fields near Lakeview, Texas.
 As a child, he mainly interacted with African-American children, learning their musical styles and dances such as jigs.
 Aside from his own family, he knew few other white children until he was seven or eight years old.